goodlyrottenapple/calculus-toolbox/_posts/2015-04-06-introduction.md

    This name is used in all the Isabelle theory files and scala classes.

-2. Next, let's have a look at the definition of the calculus structure, more specifically at the definiution of atomic propositions and formulas.
+2. Next, let's have a look at the definition of the calculus structure, more specifically at the definition of atomic propositions and formulas.
 The inductive definition for these is given below:

    ![F := ap ∈ AtProp | F ∧ F | F → F](https://raw.githubusercontent.com/goodlyrottenapple/calculus-toolbox/gh-pages/_files/intro1.png)